 If you’re a business owner, one of your worst nightmares might be a fire striking and burning down your premises.
 Many small businesses never reopen after a disaster like a fire because the expenses are so high.
-You have to pay to have the premises cleaned up and rebuilt, plus there’s the lost income you face from the time that you were closed.
+You have to pay to have the premises rebuilt, plus there’s the lost income you face from the time that you were closed.
 To avoid a fire-related property insurance claim, check out these fire prevention and preparation tips – they’ll also help you keep your employees safe.

 1. Check your business premises for electrical or fire hazards.

 Electrical cords, equipment, and circuits can become major fire hazards.
 Be mindful of any frayed or damaged cords (and replace them ASAP.)
 Also, don’t run power cords or other cords underneath rugs or carpeting – this can make them get too hot.